 Be At a Healthy Weight

-Mommy makeovers are not weight loss procedures.
+Mommy makeovers do not weight loss procedures.
 They are not designed to help you lose the weight you gained during pregnancy.
 Certainly, liposuction will remove some excess weight from your body, but it is not designed to be a solution to excessive weight gain.
 Instead, liposuction is meant to remove the fat that has stubbornly refused to disappear through exercise and diet.
 You should be within 25 pounds of your ideal weight before undergoing surgery.

 The reason it’s so important to have lost most of your pregnancy weight is some of the procedures that will be performed include removing excess skin that has become loose and saggy after the pounds have dropped off.
 If you still have more weight to lose, you’ll likely have to undergo another surgery to fix your skin once these pounds have finally been lost.
 Weight gain is an issue after pregnancy, but a mommy makeover is not the solution.